-AMENDMENTThis guidance was reviewed and updated in January 2019, following the introduction of the General Data Protection Regulations (GDPR) and Data Protection Act 2018.
+AMENDMENTThis guidance was reviewed and updated in January 2019, following the introduction of the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
 Managers must ensure staff undertake the mandatory information security training annually and ensure that staff they supervise are fully aware of the contents of this policy and that this is recorded in their supervisory records.

 1. Children's Services Confidentiality Policy

 Merton Council recognises its duties to safeguard the confidentiality of all personal information.
 The disclosure of confidential information will not be made to another person or organisation unless it is ensured this is lawful.

 All council staff must be made aware that the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 apply to the processing of all personal data, both in paper and electronic records.
 Where disclosure is proposed, and there is any doubt as to whether the data protection legislation applies or whether the common law of confidentiality applies, advice will always be sought, from the Council's Information Governance Team.
 The Caldicott Principles govern the use of information about service users to ensure that the minimum amount of person identifiable information is exchanged and only when absolutely necessary (see Caldicott Principles).